- Sample Tours

 Kyoto – Day 7

 Explore the former imperial capital city of Kyoto, the center of Japanese culture for over 1,000 years.
 Designated a UNESCO World Heritage Site, it rivals Kanazawa as one of the best preserved cities in Japan with more than 200 Buddhist temples and Shinto shrines.
 Visit the striking golden Kinkaku-Ji Temple, Nijo Castle, and Kyoto Imperial Palace.
 Delight in a Japanese or Western Buffet lunch and then continue with your exploration of the city.
-Admire the stunning Heian Jingu Shrine, with its characteristic red architecture, built to celebrate the 1100 year anniversary of the founding of Kyoto.
+Admire the Fushimi Inari Taisha shrine, with its stunning rows of torii gates.
 See Sanjusangen-do Temple, the world’s longest wooden structure, housing 1,001 life-sized statues of Buddhist Kannon deities dating back to the 13th century.
 And enjoy a superb view of cherry blossoms from the UNESCO World Heritage Site – Kiyomizu-dera Temple.
 This evening you will be free to sample typical Japanese cuisine from a wide range of restaurants before you prepare for your departure.

 Departure – Day 8